 Fresh green onions (also called scallions) greens require inspection for insect infestations.
 Please see “Kashrut Instructions” below for instructions on checking these for insect infestation.

-2 cups chopped cooked chicken
+- 2 cups chopped cooked chicken

-1 (6-ounce) dried cranberries or cherries
+- 1 (6-oz.) package dried cranberries or cherries

-3 ounces slivered almonds
+- 3 oz. slivered almonds

-4 to 6 ounces poppy seed dressing
+- 4 to 6 oz. poppy seed dressing

-Salt and pepper, to taste
+- Salt and pepper, to taste

+INFESTATION: Green onions, also referred to as scallions, have a white base that develops into a bulb.
+Its long, straight green shoots branch forth from the bulb.
 Light green or brown thrips may occasionally be found between the green branches where they protrude from the bulb.
-Less frequently, they can be found crawling on the outside or inside of the long green shoots.
+Less frequently, they can be found on the outside or inside of the long green shoots.

-1. A vertical cut should be made from the top of the scallion’s green shoot to the bottom of the bulb.
+- A vertical cut should be made from the top of the scallion’s green shoot to the bottom of the bulb.
 Examine three scallions from each bunch, paying careful attention to the area between the branches that protrude from the bulb.

-2. If no insects are found, wash thoroughly under a heavy stream of water or power hose and use.
+- If no insects are found, wash thoroughly under a heavy stream of water or power hose and use.

-3. If insects are found in a scallion, the entire bunch must be checked.
-The affected scallion must be discarded.
+- If insects are found in a scallion, it must be discarded.